 Popular funeral songs

-You should now have some funeral music ideas to take away and share with others who are involved with organising your loved one’s farewell.
-If you’re still stuck for inspiration, then you could always opt for the UK’s most popular funeral song, and an all-time classic, My Way by Frank Sinatra.
-The lyrics speak volumes and the spine-chilling crescendo ending will definitely leave guests with plenty of happy memories.
+The UK’s most popular funeral song, and an all-time classic, is My Way by Frank Sinatra.
+The lyrics speak volumes, and the spine-chilling crescendo ending can leave guests with plenty of happy memories.

 - Wind Beneath My Wings by Bette Middler